We helped Dyson design carbon emissions out of its innovative Dyson Airblade, making it one of the most energy efficient hand dryers in the world.

 Dyson also avoids energy exhaustive air-freighting by shipping its products around the world by sea using fuel efficient vessels, rail and canal.

 The biggest impact on the Dyson Airblade™ hand dryer's carbon footprint is through its energy in use, representing 90.8% of total carbon emissions.
 But even though it's the biggest proportion of the Airblade's total emissions, Dyson worked hard to cut carbon here.
 In particular, the Dyson digital motor spins at 88,000rpm - five times faster than a Formula 1 car engine - ensuring it is very efficient.
 And unlike conventional brushed motors, it doesn't emit harmful carbon particles into the air.

 The product's end-of-life phase represents less than 1 percent of the product's total carbon footprint.

 Almost all the product's component parts are recyclable.

-the next two years.
+As part of the certification, Dyson has committed to further reducing the machine's carbon emissions over the next two years.
 We're sure they will deliver and inspire other companies along the way.

 The Dyson Airblade is now sold in 19 countries worldwide, and sales of the Airblade continue to go from strength to strength.
 Dyson's approach shows how carbon can be designed out of the system right from the beginning, how continuous improvement can help to lower carbon even further, and how such efforts can deliver significant green growth to those taking part.